-- Not all matter is the same matter. - I know that because the properties I observe of one substance are not the same as the properties I observe of a different substance. - Because of those different properties it's easier to build a car out of steel than out of mercury, and it's easier to breathe oxygen than water. - Steel is not the same as water, water is not the same as oxygen. - There are different differences. - What causes steel to have different properties from water, is not what causes water to have different properties from oxygen. - To understand matter better, it may be useful to understand the potential ways matter can differ. - Let's observe salt and pepper.
+- Not all matter is the same matter. - I know that because the properties I observe of one substance are not the same as the properties I observe of a different substance. - Because of those different properties it's easier to build a car out of steel than out of mercury, and it's easier to breathe oxygen than water. - Steel is not the same as mercury, water is not the same as oxygen. - There are different differences. - What causes steel to have different properties from mercury, is not what causes water to have different properties from oxygen. - To understand matter better, it may be useful to understand the potential ways matter can differ. - Two important ways matter can differ is by Purity and Consistency. - Let's observe salt and pepper.